Charles A. Willoughby: Philippines campaign

 This proved an accurate forecast: in response to American, British and Dutch economic sanctions, Japan attacked the Philippines on 8 December.
 In his appreciation sent to the War Department on 13 December, Willoughby predicted that the Japanese would soon land in Lingayen Gulf and advance on Manila.
 USAFFE staff moved to Corregidor on 24 December.
 On a personal reconnaissance mission on Bataan, Willoughby involved in an action with a company of the Philippine Constabulary for which he was awarded the Silver Star.
 His citation read:

 For gallantry in action in the vicinity of Agloloma Bay, Bataan, Philippine Islands, on 24 January 1942.
 During an attack to expel an enemy landing party, Colonel Willoughby, who was engaged in a reconnaissance of the general area, voluntarily joined in an attack when he learned that the company commander had been wounded and the company was without an officer.
 This gallant officer assisted in reorganising stragglers, and in the face of heavy enemy small arms fire and mortar fire, demonstrated courage and leadership in proceeding through heavy jungle terrain to a position within twenty yards of the enemy line.
 After the initial attack, Colonel Willoughby disregarded enemy snipers in administering first aid to a wounded officer and assisted him to the rear.
 The example of courage and leadership displayed by this staff officer was a significant factor in the ultimate success of the attack.

+Willoughby met Clare Boothe Luce when she arrived in the Philippines to profile MacArthur, they began affair.
+Luce would later describe Willoughby as "the one man that I could have run away with".